History

 Following one season under the Collaborative, it was decided the Symphony had extended its reach in recent years beyond the city where it was founded, and as a result would change its name to the Schenectady-Saratoga Symphony Orchestra (SSSO).

-In past years, SSSO has given outdoor Pops concerts at Union College and in Schenectady’s Central Park.
+In past years, SSSO has given outdoor concerts at Union College and in Schenectady’s Central Park.
 Their subscription concert season consists of four concerts a year, plus a holiday show all featuring impressive guest artists.

 The Schenectady-Saratoga Symphony Orchestra has become a valuable and treasured musical asset in the Capital District of New York State.